Natata08/meal-sharing/README.md

 This project was created as part of study at HackYourFuture.

-The application is deployed on Vercel.
+Both the frontend application and the backend API are deployed and hosted on Vercel.

 ## Deployed Application